5 Easy Ways to Reuse Flat Sheets

 Use as a Drop Cloth

 Next time you begin a painting project, replace harmful plastic tarps with old flat sheets.
 Keep a stack of old flat sheets in the garage and pull them out for painting projects both large and small.
 Bed sheet drop cloths can be used over and over, plus they’re easier to fold up and store than bulky plastic versions.
 If you’re worried about paint seeping through, sew two bed sheets together on all four edges to make a thicker tarp.

 Another great way to use worn flat bed sheets is to create a quilt.
 Cut out squares around the edges, where there tends to be less wear, and piece them together to make a simple patchwork quilt.
 A quilt made from vintage sheets has an old-fashioned appeal that will liven up any room, while a quilt made from contemporary solid sheets will look cozy and sophisticated.

 Create Your Own Artwork

-If you love the pattern on your sheets and the way it fits into your existing home decor, try turning your old bedding into a new work of art.
-To repurpose your flat sheet into art, center it over a blank canvas or canvas frame that can be found at any art store and staple it to the back.
+If you love the pattern on your sheets and the way it fits into your existing home decor, try turning your old bedding into a new work of canvas art.
+To repurpose your flat sheet into art, center it over a blank canvas or canvas frame and staple it to the back.
 Hang the decorated panel in a group of two or four for more visual impact and you’ll have an easy art installation that can be changed as often as you want.

 More Ways to Shop